xiphiasilver/liboemcryptodisabler/README.md

 # **liboemcrypto.so disabler**

+## liboemcrypto.so is missing under Android 13, Pixel 6

 ## Description

 Apps that use `liboemcrypto.so` to play content protected by DRM, such as Netflix and My5, will fail when playback is attempted on most rooted Samsung devices.
 This Magisk module masks `liboemcrypto.so` with a zero byte replacement.